Having a good understanding of the people

 Empathy maps and user personas are two closely related concepts.
 Empathy maps usually serve as a foundation for the user persona.
 After you get comprehensive information about your users, you can transfer this information to the model of the persona.
 Personas should represent a real person (your end-user), which will have more human characteristics such as name, age, motivations, personality, age, traits, and so on.

-When to use empathy maps
+When should you use empathy maps?

 In the UX design process, empathy maps are best used from the very beginning of the process.
 Ideally, they should be created right after initial user research is done.
 In that case, they’ll have a substantial impact on product requirements and help product teams develop a meaningful value proposition.